 Alcohol decreases the arousal threshold.

 So there you have it.
 That wraps up our study guide on Sleep Physiology and how it affects the cardiopulmonary system.
-I hope that these practice questions were helpful for you and I’m confident that if you go through this information until it stick, you will ace your exam whenever that time comes.
+I hope that these practice questions were helpful for you and I’m confident that if you learn this information, you will ace your exams whenever that time comes.

 Thank you so much for reading and as always, breathe easy my friend.